stonepros/stone/doc/releases/luminous.rst

 Notable Changes
 ---------------

-* Ceph now packages python bindings for python3.6 instead of python3.4, because EPEL7 recently switched from python3.4 to python3.6 as the native python3. see the `announcement <https://lists.fedoraproject.org/archives/list/epel-announce@lists.fedoraproject.org/message/EGUMKAIMPK2UD5VSHXM53BH2MBDGDWMO/>_` for more details on the background of this change.
+* Stone now packages python bindings for python3.6 instead of python3.4, because EPEL7 recently switched from python3.4 to python3.6 as the native python3. see the `announcement <https://lists.fedoraproject.org/archives/list/epel-announce@lists.fedoraproject.org/message/EGUMKAIMPK2UD5VSHXM53BH2MBDGDWMO/>_` for more details on the background of this change.